-Piperine works well with curcumin, in that it keeps the body from metabolizing it so quickly.
-It enables the body to hold the curcumin inside longer, which allows it to be better absorbed.
+Piperine can increase the bioavailability of supplements.
+Piperine works well with curcumin, in that it keeps the body from metabolizing it so quickly – enabling the body to hold the curcumin inside longer, which allows it to be better absorbed.
 Studies have shown that taking curcumin with piperine increases the bioavailability of the curcumin by 2000% (8).

 It enhances the benefits of these compounds by changing the way the body processes them, which increases their absorption and allows the body to accrue more of the benefits from them before they are expelled from the body (10).

 Piperine has long been known as an anti-inflammatory agent (11).
 Aside from its use as a magnifier for other dietary supplements, piperine can also benefit the body on its own.
 It also works as a pain reliever by blocking the expression of a gene that causes arthritis pain.
 Specifically, piperine reduces the amount of pain the body feels, making things like arthritis and other injuries easier to withstand (12).

 A 2008 study recorded in Food and Chemical Toxicology also touted the benefits of piperine on the brain.
 Although the reasons behind this outcome were not clear at the time, the results of the study showed a significant improvement in mental processes, increased attention span, and heightened reasoning skills after taking piperine (13).

 For instance, there are some studies that show that antioxidants can lower inflammation and premature aging of the skin (14).
 Another found that oxidative stress, or stress caused by free radical oxygen molecules, is one of the lower common denominator sources for a variety of big diseases.